Sol2023/job_compare/README.md

 - It is the palace where you can check current Job information, also, you could update your current Job information if there are any changes happened.

+- In this interface, you can enter the following details:

+- Title
+- Company
+- Location (entered as city and state)
+- Cost of living in the location (expressed as an index )
+- Yearly salary (as USD)
+- Yearly bonus (as USD)
+- Stock Offer
+- Home fund
+- Holiday
+- Intenet Stipend

+When you finish entering, click on the save button to save your input.
+If you don't wish to save, click on the back button to exit and return to the main menu.

 <img width="282" alt="image" src="https://github.com/Sol2023/job_compare/assets/92194263/a8bfec46-233b-49d3-a7df-44fd532d0b3f">